 Consider Your Meals In Advance

-Our campsite had a communal freezer you could use, so I put in there, so I could keep my cool bag cold, and stop the milk and margarine turning.
+Our campsite had a communal freezer you could use, so I put freezer blocks in there.
+This meant I could keep my cool bag cold, and also stop the milk and margarine turning.
 I took small cartons of long life milk for brews, so that I wasn’t dealing with sour milk.
 A 500ml carton was perfect for a couple of brews for me, and a glass of milk for my daughter.

 Buy 2 Cheap Washing Up Bowls